 School buses owned by public school districts are issued standard "L/G" local government plates; these are addressed further down this page.

 The format for taxi plates on the standard base is 000*00B; these plates do not carry a legend indicating the vehicle type.
 "B" is the vehicle class code for taxis.
 The state web site began appearing at the bottom of standard taxi plates in 2005, at approximately serial number 375*00B, according to two different alert plate spotters.

 Taxi owners could elect the green-on-white first generation Treasure the Chesapeake special interest plates, which when issued for taxis had a distinct serial format B00*000.
-Taxis were also once permitted to obtain the optional Our Farms, Our Future and the black-on-blue second generation Treasure the Chesapeake plates; however, on those bases they shared serial formats and ranges with passenger cars, light trucks, and multi-purpose vehicles.
+Taxis were also once permitted to obtain the Our Farms, Our Future and the black-on-blue second generation Treasure the Chesapeake special interest plates; however, on those bases they shared serial formats and ranges with passenger cars, light trucks, and multi-purpose vehicles.

 A van pool is sort of a commuter cooperative where the commuters share the cost of a passenger van.
 Van pool plates are much less common than they once were.
 Van pool plates are issued with serial numbers in format 000*00J, with the letter J identifying the vehicle class, and no legend to identify the vehicle type.
 This the very last plate type without an identifying legend to be spotted with the state web site address.
 This occurred in the fall of 2009 at approximately plate number 035*00J, nearly five years after the web site was first seen on multi-purpose vehicle plates.